1-25 of about 9,131

 • Vaccines can help protect you and your family against seasonal respiratory viruses like influenza (the flu) and RSV, as well as COVID-19.

-• After getting approval from several expert groups, the U.S. Centers for Disease Control and Prevention (CDC) recommends the following immunization schedule for children.
-You can view it online at: www.cdc.gov/vaccines/schedules/index.html.
+• Health Article description.The U.S. Centers for Disease Control and Prevention (CDC) prepares the following immunization schedule for adults.
+Go to www.cdc.gov/vaccines/imz-schedules/adult-easyread.html to view it online.

-• After getting approval from several expert groups, the U.S. Centers for Disease Control and Prevention (CDC) recommends the following immunization schedule for adults.
-You can view it online and the associated CDC table footnotes at www.cdc.gov/vaccines/schedules/index.html.
+• Health Article description.The U.S. Centers for Disease Control and Prevention (CDC) prepares the following immunization schedule for children.
+Go to www.cdc.gov/vaccines/imz-schedules/child-easyread.html to view it online.

 • Get up-to-date information on the COVID-19 vaccine, including how to schedule an appointment and safety and effectiveness.